milancurcic/glad/README.md

 # glad-0.1.0

 Python library for processing and analysis of
-Grand LAgrangian Depoloyment (GLAD) drifter data.
+Grand LAgrangian Deployment (GLAD) drifter data.
 Data was collected during the field experiment by the [Consortium for Advanced Research on Transport of Hydrocarbon in the Environment (CARTHE)]